Answers to Frequently Asked Questions

 - I have my own laptop, do you have wireless internet?
 Yes, we do.
 Connecting to Meinders Free internet is easy to access and free of charge to anyone regardless of residency.

 - I am from Wisconsin and need to use a computer.
 Do I need a library card to do so?
 Our computers are free and open to the public regardless of residency.
-All we ask is that you sign in at the circulation desk before using them.

 - Black and white photocopy or printout: 10 cents per page